polkadot-cloud/polkadot-staking-dashboard/docs/CONTRIBUTING.md

 # Contribution Guide

-This section aims to familiarise developers to the Polkadot Staking Dashboard [[GitHub](https://github.com/paritytech/polkadot-staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.
+This section aims to familiarise developers to the Polkadot Staking Dashboard [[Deployment](https://staking.polkadot.cloud).

-Reach out to ross@parity.io for clarification of any content within this document.
+Reach out to ross@jkrb.io for clarification of any content within this document.

 ## Submitting Pull Requests